File Cabinet Makeover Using Homemade Chalk Paint

 1. Cut plywood boards to size needed.
 The size is determined by the base of your file cabinets, when they are placed butted together.

-2. Since the sides of the plywood boards are unfinished and will look rough even after painting, I added iron-on wood veneer to the edges.
+2. Since the sides of the plywood boards are unfinished and will look rough even after painting, you will need to add iron-on wood veneer to the edges.
 (I had a piece of particle board left over from another project and used that for the base for the cabinets.
 I bought a new pine board for the top.)

 Adding the wood veneer is so easy to do and will make the edges of the wood look perfectly smooth.